Ready to start teaching English online?Teach with VIPKid

 Montessori education was originally developed by Italian physician Dr. Maria Montessori after extensive research with special needs children in the early 1900s.
 Since then, this method has spread, with over 20,000 schools around the world.
 But what does Montessori education look like in practice and how does this now look as teachers are interacting with their students online?
 The method can be different from the traditional classroom, with 5 core principles that drive the learning process.
 While Montessori education focuses on in-person instruction, online education can also use these core principles in their online instruction.
+Read on to learn our tips for teaching online using Montessori education.

 Since Montessori education is primarily used in-person, you might not expect that online instructors can also apply this style of teaching.
-But with a bit of creativity, the Montessori principles can inspire the way online educators teach their lessons, and potentially build a creative and exciting learning environment for students learning english online.
+But with a bit of creativity, the Montessori principles can inspire the way online educators teach their lessons, and potentially build a creative and exciting learning environment for students learning English online.

 What are the core principles of Montessori education?